 I knew you must have.
 No one stops here anymore unless they do.

-North Portland soon earned a reputation as a working-class community hopelessly on the wrong side of the tracks.
-This is the neighborhood I grew up in.
-By the time I came along, the motels along Interstate Avenue had fallen into neglect, offering guests rooms by the hour, the night and the week.
+Before long, North Portland—a blue collar community from the beginning—acquired a new reputation, hopeless and hapless, literally on the wrong side of the tracks.
+This is the 'hood I grew up in.
+By the time I came along, the motor inns along Interstate Avenue had fallen into neglect, offering guests rooms by the week, the night and the hour.

 The house that I grew up in during the '70s and '80s was one block off of Interstate Avenue, and it wasn't uncommon to see prostitutes in front of the Rose City Motel, or to see a police car lurch into the parking lot of The Viking Motel.
 The enormous sign of a local church warned passersby that "The wages sin pays is death" in brimstone-gothic lettering.
 Interstate Avenue was a neighborhood full of potential—or, who knows? literal—Norman Bateses.